Recovery from Spinal Surgery (the Surgeon’s Version)

 I had a two-level fusion – L4-L5 and L5-S1.
 And since about 7 months post-op, I’ve been experiencing episodic pain in my adjacent joints.
 I’m almost positive that my flare-up back in December & January was related to inflammation in L3.
 That cleared up, but now I have inflammation in my SI (sacroiliac) joint, which is causing pain in my left lower back.

 I finally caved and started physical therapy two weeks ago.
 My sessions consist of TENS therapy, Sacroiliac Joint Manipulation, and a series of exercises (any exercise that causes me pain is taken out of the rotation, which doesn’t leave a lot of options).
 I’m also following instructions and doing my PT exercises at home.

 I’m not sure what the next step will be.
-But I am quite sure that I’m better off than I was before my surgery.
+But I’m still quite sure that I’m better off than I was before my spine surgery.
 Even with this ridiculously long recovery period and ongoing back pain, I’d still do it again.
 And as of right now, I still consider my spinal fusion to be a success.